-Professor Ross Hannan is the Deputy Dean of Research and Centenary chaired Professor of Cancer Biology at the John Curtin School of Medical Research.
+Professor Ross Hannan is the Deputy Dean of Research and was recently appointed as inaagural Centenary Chair in Cancer Research and Head of the ACRF Department of Cancer Biology at the John Curtin School of Medical Research.

 Professor Hannan is also the founder and Head of the Department for Cancer Biology and Therapeutics at the John Curtain School of Medical Research, ANU.